diamonddelt/learn-kubernetes/rbac/kubernetes-rbac.md

 RBAC has been enabled since Kubernetes 1.6 (GA since 1.8), and is `deny-by-default` security

+RBAC is an `additive` model, so it's intended to compliment your existing Kubernetes implementation, not define it

 ## Security Request Flow

 The following flow assumes the communication is taking place over the secure HTTPS port